vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 - **I** – projectile intensity (particles/s)
   - Calculated from the beam current (µA) using the charge per particle and the conversion factor 6.24 × 10¹⁸ charges/coulomb

+This equation holds for _thin targets_, where the energy degredation of the ion beam throughout the thickness of the target material is << 1.0%.

-Radioactive nuclei, either natural or artificially produced by nuclear reactions, are unstable and tend to seek more stable configurations through expulsion of energetic particles, including one or more of the following,* where corresponding changes in the atomic number (Z) and number of nucleons (A) are indicated:
+Radioactive nuclei, either natural or artificially produced by nuclear transmutation reactions, are unstable and tend to seek more stable configurations through expulsion of energetic particles, including one or more of the following,* where corresponding changes in the atomic number (Z) and number of nucleons (A) are indicated:

 | Emission Type   | ΔZ  | ΔA  |
 |-----------------|-----|-----|